Our Services

 Helpful Resources

-Low blood counts can cause weakness, infections, or bleeding; when all three cell types are low it is called pancytopenia, which can stem from vitamin deficiencies, medications, infections, an enlarged spleen, or bone marrow diseases like leukemia or aplastic anemia.
-There are several factors to consider; see below for key causes, urgent warning signs, and the tests doctors use to find the root problem.
+Low blood counts can cause weakness, frequent infections, or unusual bleeding.
+When red cells, white cells, and platelets are all low, it's called pancytopenia.
+Common causes include vitamin B12 or folate deficiency, certain medications, viral infections, an enlarged spleen, and bone marrow disorders such as leukemia, myelodysplastic syndrome, or aplastic anemia.
+Below, you'll find the key causes, urgent warning signs, and the diagnostic tests doctors rely on to pinpoint the root problem.

 In some cases, the issue involves one type of blood cell.
 In others, it involves all three major types.
 When red blood cells, white blood cells, and platelets are all low, the condition is called pancytopenia.